mideind/GreynirServer/README.md

 **grammatically complex language**, i.e. Icelandic, which does not lend itself easily to statistical parsing methods.
 Reynir uses grammatical feature agreement (cases, genders, persons, number (singular/plural), verb tenses, modes, etc.) to guide and disambiguate parses.
-Its optimized Earley-based parser is fast and compact enough to make real-time while-you-wait analysis of web pages, as well as bulk processing, feasible.
+Its highly optimized Earley-based parser, implemented in C++, is fast and compact enough to make real-time while-you-wait analysis of web pages, as well as bulk processing, feasible.

 Reynir's goal is to "understand" text to a usable extent by parsing it into structured, recursive trees that directly correspond to the original grammar.
 These trees can then be further processed and acted upon by sets of Python functions that are linked to grammar nonterminals.

-**Reynir is currently able to parse about *86%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
-It presently has over 100,000 parsed articles in its database, containing 1.8 million parsed sentences.
+**Reynir is currently able to parse about *90%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
+It presently has over 130,000 parsed articles in its database, containing 2 million parsed sentences.

 Reynir supports natural language querying of its databases.
 Users can ask about person names, titles and entity definitions and get appropriate replies.
 The HTML5 Web Speech API is supported to allow queries to be **recognized from speech** in enabled browsers, such as recent versions of Chrome.
+Similarity queries are also supported, yielding articles that are similar in content to a given search phrase or sentence.

 Reynir may in due course be expanded, for instance: